10 Great Startup Ideas For 2021

 - Does everyone always comment on your style, your clothes, your hair and your accessories?
 Perhaps personal styling is in your future.
 Offer to style a friend or 2 and post before and after pics to social media.
 Arrange relationships with your fave stores as many will kick back some of the total sale to you in addition to the client fee.

 - How’s your nail game?
 Could you offer a mobile nail service?
 Or makeup?
 Or hair?
-It might take some people awhile to go back into a salon with a lot of people so one on one service might be just the ticket.
+It might take some people awhile to get used to going back into a salon surrounded by a lot of people so one on one service might be just the ticket.

 - Are you a new parent?
 You may not have time to start a new business too but keep track of everything (product or service or app) you WISH you had in that first year.
 Those ideas may prove golden when you have a bit more time on your hands.